ncaidin/documentation/OAIcharter.md

 11. **Amendments and Notice**

-    d.
-The Business Governance Board may make amendments to this Charter at any time subject to approval by The Linux Foundation.
+12.

-    e.
-This Charter may be amended by a simple majority vote of The Linux Foundation Board of Directors upon thirty (30) days' notice to the OAI Members and participants.
-A member may resign within such thirty-day notice period to avoid undertaking any obligations imposed by any such amendment on a going forward basis.
-Such resignation will not have any effect on commitments made by the OAI Member or participant during the term of membership.
-Resignation may be made by email to the Executive Director of the Linux Foundation.
+> This charter may be amended by a simple majority vote of the entire Business Governance Board, subject to approval by The Linux Foundation.

   [http://developercertificate.org]: http://developercertificate.org/